DanBloomberg/leptonica/README.md

   * [jbig2enc](https://github.com/agl/jbig2enc) (encodes multipage binary image documents with jbig2 compression)

 ## Major contributors to Leptonica ##
-  * Tom Powers: Tom has supported Leptonica on Windows for many years.
-He has made many contributions to code quality and documentation, including the beautiful "unofficial documentation" on the web site.
-Without his effort, Leptonica would not run today on Windows.
+  * Tom Powers: Tom supported the port of Leptonica to Windows for many years.
+He made many contributions to code quality and documentation, including the beautiful "unofficial documentation" on the web site.
   * David Bryan: David has worked for years to support Leptonica on multiple platforms.
 He designed many nice features in Leptonica, such as the severity-based error messaging system, and has identified and fixed countless bugs.
 And he has built and tested each distribution many times on cross-compilers.
   * James Le Cuirot: James has written and supported the autotools scripts on Leptonica distributions for many years, and has helped test every distribution since 1.67.
   * Jeff Breidenbach: Jeff has built every Debian distribution for Leptonica.
 He has also made many improvements to formatted image I/O, including tiff, png and pdf.
 He is a continuous advocate for simplification.